 - 1/4 cup parmesan cheese

-Heat butter over medium-high until foaming.
+Heat butter in pan until foaming.
 Stir in the flour to make a roux and cook, stirring, for about 2 minutes.
 Then whisk in the milk and chicken stock, bit by bit, to make a smooth sauce.
 Cook, stirring, until just slightly thickened, another minute or two.
 Add nutmeg, lemon zest and season with salt and pepper to taste.

-Flake the salmon (watch for boney parts) and add it to the white sauce along with the mushroom-onion mixture and pasta.
+Flake the salmon (watch for boney parts) and add it to the white sauce along with the mushroom-onion mixture, peas and pasta.
 Stir to combine it all together.
 Grease the baking pan and transfer the mixture into it.

 In a small pan, heat 1 tablespoon of oil.
 Stir in the minced garlic and the panko breadcrumbs and cook, stirring, until the panko is golden brown.
 Add parmesan cheese, mix it in and sprinkle this all over the casserole.
 Put the casserole in the oven and bake until it is bubbly, about 30 minutes.